roberttwomey/ds-art-midterm/README.md

 ## Abstract Proposal

-FIRST STEP: Write up a description (in the form of an abstract) of what you will revisit for your final project.
+Write up a description (in the form of an abstract) of what you will revisit for your final project.
 This should be three paragraphs clearly describing your concept and approach.
-What are your desired creative goals?
+What are your desired analytic goals?
 How are you expanding on something we covered in the class?
-How will you present your work next Wednesday in the final project presentations?
+How will you present your work as a visualization, sonification, website, etc?

 Paragraph 1: What is the cultural data that you are analyzing, what is your research question, and what is your hypothesis about the results.